 Fishing is in the blood of this town and you’ll see remnants of its heritage around every corner from the Fisherman’s Mission and the Fish Market to the Ship Hotel, Smoke House and the Coastguards’ Cottages.

-Sadly, the World of Boats Museum fronting onto the harbour closed down not long ago, but you can still peek through the windows and see the historic vessels thorough the glass.
+Sadly, the World of Boats Museum fronting onto the harbour closed down not long ago and its collection of historic vessels has been sold off.
+Really sad for Eyemouth.

 If you’re visiting in the summer, don’t miss the Herring Queen Festival which takes place in the town annually for a week in July.
 It’s the Glastonbury of the fishing industry!